Fact Checked Fact Checked

 Why is Mounjaro now popular for losing weight?

-Compared to other weight loss drugs and type-2 diabetic treatments that are used ‘off-label’, Mounjaro is quite innovative in that it uses a double-agonist approach, which appears to result in greater weight loss than single-agonist treatments like Saxenda.
-It’s possible that it will follow in the footsteps of liraglutide and semaglutide and eventually be licensed as a weight loss treatment (likely under a new name) and become a first-choice due to its efficacy on both blood sugar levels and weight loss.
+Compared to other weight loss drugs and type-2 diabetic treatments that are used ‘off-label’, Mounjaro is quite innovative in that it uses a double-agonist approach, which appears to result in greater weight loss than single-agonist treatments like saxenda.
+It’s now followed in the footsteps of liraglutide and semaglutide and is licensed as a weight loss treatment.
+Due to the initial positive results shown in studies, it could well become a first-choice — due to its efficacy on both blood sugar levels and weight loss.

 Comparison studies have shown an average of patients’ A1C being lowered by 2.1% (5 mg, 10 mg, and 15 mg) on Mounjaro compared to 1.9% (1 mg) on Ozempic.
 Mounjaro also led to a 17–25 pound weight loss, while Ozempic resulted in a 13-pound weight loss.